Canterbury charm

-The Canterbury charm is an Old Norse runic charm discovered inserted in the margin of an Anglo-Saxon manuscript from the year 1073.
+The Canterbury charm is an Old Norse runic charm inserted in the lower margin of an Anglo-Saxon manuscript (London, British Library, Cotton Caligula A.xv, folios 123v to 124r) from the year 1073.

 Inscription

 The runes are clear, and the transliteration of the runes is straight-forward (spaces between words not present in the original):

 Similarly, the charm is translated by Macleod and Mees (2006) as:

 Gyril wound-causer, go now!
 You are found.
 May Thor bless you, lord of ogres!
 Gyril wound-causer.
 Against blood-vessel pus!

 Interpretation

 The charm is intended for use against a specific ailment, described as "blood-vessel pus."
 MacLeod and Mees note that while Thor is not revered in surviving sources for his medical abilities, he was well attested as harboring enmity towards giants and as a protector of mankind.
 MacLeod and Mees compare the charm to the 11th-century Kvinneby amulet (where Thor is also called upon to provide protection), the formula structure of the Sigtuna amulet I, and the inscription on a then-recently discovered rib bone also from Sigtuna, Sweden.